navisens/iOS-app-helloworld/README.md

 Substitute ``` <developer-key> ``` with your own Navisens provided developer key.
 Again, if you do not yet have one then please navigate to our [developer sign up](https://www.navisens.com/index.html#contact) to request a free key.

-Running this project will begin to show your location estimation in the console.
+Running this project will begin to show your location estimation in the phone screen.
 Walk around to see how it changes your x, y, and z coordinates.

+If you have two or more phones running with the same developer key you will see their locations appear and update in realtime at the bottom on the opposite phone

 ## More Info